St. Bernard vs Stabyhoun: Complete Comparison (2026)

 Health and Lifespan Comparison

 St. Bernard has a typical lifespan of 8-10 years, while Stabyhoun lives approximately 13-15 years.
 Health profiles differ significantly between these dogs.
-St. Bernard is predisposed to Orthopedic Conditions, Heart Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+St. Bernard is predisposed to hip and joint issues, Heart Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Stabyhoun faces its own health challenges including breed-specific conditions.
 St. Bernard has 3 documented predispositions compared to 1 for Stabyhoun, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health